rwbutler/Cheats/README.md

 #### Actions

+Actions are the building blocks of cheat code sequences.
+Available actions are:

+- `keyPress` - For whenever a key on the keyboard is pressed.
+- `shake` - When the user shakes the device.
+- `swipe` - In the directions `up`, `down`, `left` and `right`.

 If at any time, the next action required to complete the cheat code sequence is needed, this can be retrieve using `nextAction()` which optionally returns a `CheatCode.Action` if any further actions are required in order to complete the sequence.

 Likewise `previousAction()` will return the last action successfully completed by the user as part of the cheat code sequence.